yt-dlp/yt-dlp/README.md

                                      emit a warning), detect_or_warn (the
                                      default; fix file if we can, warn otherwise)
-    --prefer-avconv                  Prefer avconv over ffmpeg for running the postprocessors (Alias: --no-prefer-ffmpeg)
-    --prefer-ffmpeg                  Prefer ffmpeg over avconv for running the postprocessors (default)
-                                     (Alias: --no-prefer-avconv)
-    --ffmpeg-location PATH           Location of the ffmpeg/avconv binary;
-                                     either the path to the binary or its containing directory
+    --ffmpeg-location PATH           Location of the ffmpeg binary; either the path to the binary or its containing directory
-                                     (Alias: --avconv-location)
     --exec CMD                       Execute a command on the file after downloading and post-processing, similar to
                                      find's -exec syntax.
 Example: --exec 'adb